GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 The _omnidirectional_ pattern is the simpler one to think of.
 All directions are given equal importance.
-In contrast, the cardioid, and its variants (super-cardioid, hyper-cardioid, ultra-cardioid, ...), weigh non-uniformly each angle of incidence and thus privilege some directions above others.
+In contrast, the cardioid and its variants (super-cardioid, hyper-cardioid, ultra-cardioid, ...) weigh non-uniformly each angle of incidence and thus privilege some directions above others.
 @fig:ssl:single_source:polar_patterns shows the receptive field of the most common microphone patterns.
 #figure(
   image("figures/polar_patterns.jpg", height: 8cm),